 Me, eating something other than pasta?
 Could it be true?

-It is true - and it's delicious!
-Don't be scared of tofu, babes.
-It doesn't take much to make it taste good and it's something that will consistently surprise you with how versatile it is.
+It is true – and it’s delicious!
+Don’t be scared of tofu, babes.
+Because it really doesn’t take much to make it taste good and it’s something that will consistently surprise you with how versatile it is.
+This honey garlic tofu recipe is no exception!

 I recently made crispy and spicy tofu in a honey garlic glaze and served it over basmati coconut rice and it was a home run, and not very challenging either.